RusJJ/MonkeRPC/README.md

+# The project is frozen
+Sadly my headset is broken.
+No more updates until i will get a new one.

 # What is this mod?
 A mod for PC version of Gorilla Tag that shows an info about your current gamestate in Discord.